Quasi-condensation of bilayer excitons in a periodic potential

 Figure 2.c shows the variation of the photoluminescence first order time correlation function $|g^{(1)}(0,\tau)|$.
 We note that initially it decays exponentially with a time constant $\tau_c\sim$ 4 ps, before a slower decay is found for 4 $\lesssim\tau\lesssim$ 7 ps.
 Very recently we have reported such behaviour and shown that the initial exponential decay reveals the contribution of non-condensed excitons through the inelastic two-body collisional rate.
 Indeed, the exciton-photon coupling is linear so that the coherence of optically bright excitons is imprinted in the photoluminescence \cite{Monique_book}.
 Thus, we find here an excitons collisional rate, 1/$\tau_c$, in good agreement with our previous studies \cite{Dang_2020}.
 On the other hand, the slowly decaying part for $\tau\gtrsim\tau_c$ marks the contribution of quasi-condensed excitons, which exhibit an algebraically decaying time coherence $\tau^{-\eta}$ \cite{Prokofeev_2018}.
 Importantly, here we find that $\eta\sim$0.25 which is compatible with the value predicted at criticality by the Berezinskii-Kosterlitz-Thouless theory \cite{Berenzinskii,KT}.
 Let us then note that our studies are realised for an exciton phase-space density $D\sim12$, very close to Ref. \cite{Dang_2020} where a very similar exponent was deduced.

 We further studied the degree of spatial coherence by setting our interferometer such that $||\textbf{r}||\sim$2 $\mu$m and $\tau$=0.
 This spatial separation is over an order of magnitude beyond the classical limit set by the thermal de Broglie wavelength, and two times larger than our optical resolution.
-Figure 2.d reveals than we observe then interference fringes signaling the buildup of quasi-long-range spatial coherence.
+Figure 2.d reveals that we observe interference fringes signaling the buildup of quasi-long-range spatial coherence.
 In these experiments the interference contrast amounts to 23$\%$, compared to 75$\%$ at the spatial auto-correlation.
 From this difference we deduce that 1/3 of the optically bright excitons population contribute to the quasi-condensate \cite{Glauber_99}.
-In previous works, we have shown that in GaAs a quasi-condensate also includes optically dark excitons, that do not contribute to the photoluminescence but constitute around 2/3 of quasi-condensed excitons \cite{Beian_2017}.
-Then, we deduce that about 75$\%$ of the total exciton population undergoes quasi-condensation in our experiments.
-Importantly this magnitude agrees with the one we previously deduced in electrostatic traps for similar densities \cite{Anankine_2017}, in good agreement with path integral Monte-Carlo calculations \cite{Filinov}.
-Also, we wish to stress that the amplitude of $|g^{(1)}|$ is of the same order for ($||\textbf{r}||\sim$2 $\mu$m, $\tau$=0) and (\textbf{r}=0, $\tau\sim$6 ps).
+In previous works, we had shown that a quasi-condensate also includes optically dark excitons, that constitute around 2/3 of the total exciton population at 340 mK \cite{Beian_2017}.
+Thus, the fraction of quasi-condensed excitons amounts to 50(25) $\%$ : 58(42) $\%$ and 33 $\%$ of dark and bright excitons being quasi-condensed, respectively.
+Let us note that the fraction of quasi-condensed dark excitons is extracted with a low accuracy since these are optically inactive so that their quantum statistical distribution is not measurable precisely.
+Nevertheless, the previous magnitudes well reproduce the ones we deduced in electrostatic traps for similar densities \cite{Anankine_2017}, in good agreement with path integral Monte-Carlo calculations \cite{Filinov}.
+Also, note that the amplitude of $|g^{(1)}|$ is of the same order for ($||\textbf{r}||\sim$2 $\mu$m, $\tau$=0) and (\textbf{r}=0, $\tau\sim$6 ps).
 This matching is expected since in both cases only the fraction of quasi-condensed bright excitons contributes to the interference signal.